FIND HOTELS IN GUIMARÃES.

-As the first capital of Portugal and birthplace of the nation's first king,
+As the first capital of the nation and birthplace of its first king,

-Guimarães is one of the country's most historic cities, and its World
+Guimarães is one of Portugal's most historic cities, and its World

 Heritage medieval streets with well-preserved monuments make it one of the